 1. Operating Profit Margin

-During the year, the companys operating expense has reduced and revenue has increased, hence, there is a variation in Operating Profit Margin
+During the year, the company have earned profit whereas in the earlier year the company has incurred loss and hence, there is a variation in the Net Profit Ratio

 2. Current Ratio

-During the year, current liability of the company has decreased significantly as compare to the current asset of the company and hence, there is a variation in current ratio.
+During the year, current liability of the company has increased significantly as compared to the current asset of the company and hence, there is a variation in current ratio.

 3. Trade Receivables turnover ratio